Meditation and Mindfulness for Autism and ADHD

 I have seen the change in many students over the past 18 months and know that I will continue to see development in all my students, even if it is minor….it is major for them.

-How Meditation can help kids on the Autistic Spectrum or with ADHD
+How Meditation can help kids with special needs

 The Connected Kids book helps kids/teens feel more grounded, use the breath to reduce stress, helps adults/carers connect to the child’s energy to support them and gives children on the spectrum, mindful skills to help them cope with life challenges.